-Facebook Twitter Instagram Donate About Timeline Eligibility Apply Review FAQ Everything You Need to Know Below is a section of frequently asked questions regarding the Musical Grant Program.
-If you don’t see the answer for your questions below, please send an email to [email protected].
-Is 501(c)(3) status required for eligible applicants?
+Facebook Twitter Instagram Donate About Timeline Eligibility Apply Review FAQ FAQ Is 501(c)(3) status required for eligible applicants?
 No. 501(c)(3) status is not required to apply.
 Are applicants required to have fiscal sponsorship to apply?
 No. Fiscal sponsorship is not required to apply.
 I am a member of several ensembles.
 Can I be included in more than one application?
-Individuals can be included in more than one application, however they can only serve as the main contact for ONE application per cycle.
-Please read more about applicant eligibility here.
+Individuals can be included in more than one application; however, they can only serve as the main contact for ONE application per cycle.
+Be sure to thoroughly review the eligibility requirements before beginning your application.
 I would like to apply for funding to support a commission.
 I am the composer for an ensemble that I also perform in.
 Which type of application proposal should I submit?
-Composers looking to be commissioned by an ensemble they also perform in should apply as a Collaboration: Composer + Small Ensemble Lead Applicant, Main Contact is [COMPOSER] Project Partner, [INSERT ENSEMBLE NAME], Main Contact is [COMPOSER] In this case, the composer can serve as the main contact for both the Lead Applicant and the Project Partner.
-My project is a professional studio recording.
-I have a contract with a record label to produce the recording.
-Is the record label considered a project partner?
-No. Music publishers and labels are not considered project partners for professional recording projects.
+This is up to you!
+There are no criteria to meet in order to apply as an organization or as an individual.
+It’s your choice how you would like to frame your mission / history / accomplishments.
 Are educational institutions eligible to apply as lead applicants or project partners?
 Yes.
 If the educational institution meets all eligibility requirements and the project includes publicly accessible programming, then the institution would be eligible to apply.
-If I’m a lead applicant with a project featuring a new collaboration with a previous MGP recipient, can I include them in a 2024 MGP cycle application?
+If I’m proposing a project that collaborates with a recent MGP recipient, can I include them in a 2025 MGP application?
 Yes.
-If the MGP recipient was awarded before the 2023 grant cycle and has successfully submitted a Final Grant Report, they can be included in a project proposal for the 2024 MGP cycle.
-If I’ve received an MGP grant in 2022, can I apply for the 2024 MGP grant cycle?
-All previous awardees of MGP cycles, 2022 and earlier, are eligible to apply for the 2024 MGP grant cycle IF they have completed their project and submitted a Final Grant Report on or before January 31, 2024.
+There is only ONE applicant per proposal.
+We do not monitor project partners or bar them from being included in consecutive years’ applications, even if awarded in the previous year.
+If I’ve received an MGP grant in 2024, can I apply for the 2025 MGP grant cycle?
+No. Awarded applicants cannot apply for consecutive years of funding.
+All previous awardees of MGP cycles 2023 and earlier, are eligible to apply for the 2025 MGP grant cycle IF they have completed their project and submitted a Final Grant Report on or before February 5, 2025.
 I do not reside in one of the nine eligible counties listed in the eligibility guidelines, but my project will take place in one of the counties listed.
 Am I eligible to apply for the Musical Grant Program?
 No. Applicants must reside and present their projects in one of the Greater San Francisco Bay Area counties listed in the guidelines to be eligible to apply.
 If there are special circumstances that you believe would affect your eligibility, please contact [email protected] prior to completing an application.
 I’m a member of a small ensemble producing a concert in the Bay Area.
-We...
+We want to include a guest musician.
+All of the core members of our ensemble all live and present work in eligible Bay Area counties, but our guest musician does not.
+Are we still eligible to apply to the MGP?
+Yes, an application may include guest artists or substitute players from outside the nine counties listed in the eligibility guidelines.
+Please Note: Eligible projects must take place in one of the nine counties listed.
+How many guest musicians from outside the Bay Area can I include in...

 Who Can Apply